Community Choice Aggregation

 News and Updates

-The cities of La Mesa and Chula Vista have launched a joint Community Choice Aggregation (CCA) feasibility study RFP to assess the viability of a CCA in their respective communities.
-Potential consultants will be vetted and interviewed, and the contract will be awarded in the winter of 2019.
+The cities of La Mesa, Santee, and Chula Vista have launched a joint Community Choice Aggregation (CCA) feasibility study to assess the viability of a CCA in their respective communities.
 The feasibility study is expected to begin spring of 2019.
 The study will be the first step to determine whether such a program would address the climate and clean energy goals of each city.
 Learn more about the collaboration in this joint press release.

 What is Community Choice Aggregation?